pixelcog/nginx/README.md

 - `node['nginx']['realip']['real_ip_recursive']` - If recursive search is enabled, the original client address that matches one of the trusted addresses is replaced by the last non-trusted address sent in the request header field.
 Can be on "on" or "off" (default).

 ### source
-These attributes are used in the `nginx::source` recipe.
+These attributes are used in the `nginx-pixelcog::source` recipe.
 Some of them are dynamically modified during the run.
 See `attributes/source.rb` for default values.